 Sturdy metal construction guards against damage and the extra-long, 8-foot cords are ideal if there isn’t a wall outlet close to your bed.
 Each lamp has a simple on/off switch on the socket, which accommodates incandescent, LED, CFL, and halogen bulbs.
 They’re also dimmable when used with compatible dimmers and bulbs (sold separately).

-Oneach’s Maria table lamps blend multiple decor styles; the rough textured burlap shade in brown offers a rustic aesthetic, while the dark brown shaft is built to reflect a traditional aesthetic.
+Oneach’s table lamps blend multiple decor styles.
+The rough textured burlap shade in brown offers a rustic aesthetic, while the dark brown shaft is built to reflect a traditional aesthetic.
 Their rustic meets traditional charm is well-suited to both styles, and even some farmhouse interiors.

 The pull chains on these lamps are easy to operate in dark environments.
 They’re particularly suited for couples who do not wish to disturb a sleeping partner, since the lampshade offers some diffusion of light, but keeps it focused downward.
 This classic Oneach set is compatible with LED, CFL, and incandescent bulbs, designed for bulbs no more than 60 watts.